Ferrari F310: F310B

 The F310B was better performing and much more reliable than its predecessor but suffered stability issues at the front of the car.
 A new front wing assembly introduced shortly after Brawn and Byrne joined the team improved the package.

 Regardless, double-champion Michael Schumacher was true on his 1995 promise that "in 1996 we will win three grands prix, then in 1997 we will challenge for the championship" by taking the challenge to the last round.
 He was, however, unable to hold off a storming drive by title challenger Jacques Villeneuve; a botched attempt by Schumacher at defending his position ended up with him in the gravel, retired, and eventually disqualified from the 1997 season results.
 The team nonetheless retained their constructors' points.

 In total, the F310 and F310B won eight Grands Prix, were on the podium 22 times, and achieved 7 pole positions and 172 points.

+Sponsorship and livery

+Previously, Marlboro was the team's major sponsor; somewhere until 1997 when they became the team's title sponsor.
+Ferrari used 'Marlboro' logos, except at the French, British and German Grands Prix in both seasons.

 Other

-The car appears in the video game F1 2013 as one of the classic cars.
+The F310 appears in the video game F1 2013 as one of the classic cars and in Formula 1 97.